progressivis/progressivis/doc/install.md

 ## Installation for developers

+NB: To fully utilize all the capabilities of ProgressiVis, including visualizations, you must install both rogressivis and ipyprogressivis repositories in that order, as outlined below.
+It’s recommended to clone both repositories into a shared directory.

 ### Installing ProgressiVis

 1. Clone the progressivis repository from [github.com](https://github.com/progressivis/progressivis/) along with its submodules, with the command: